NiklasTiede/TinyHTTPie/README.md

     assert result == output
 ```

-To test we just type `pytest`.
-The test was successful.
+Running pytest should be successful.

 ```bash
 pytest
 ```

-We add pytest to out extra reqiurements in the setup.py file.
+Thereafter we add pytest to out extra requirements in the `setup.py` file.

 ```python
 extras_require={